m7r/grunt-ngdocs/README.md

 ####imageLink
 [default] no anchor tag is used
 Wraps the navbar image in an anchor tag with the provided URL.

+####bestMatch
+[default] false
+The best matching page for a search query is highlighted and get selected on return.
+If this option is set to true the best match is shown below the search field in an dropdown menu.
+Use this for long lists where the highlight is often not visible.

 ####animation
 [default] 'false' or 'true' for the included angularjs, angularjs 1.1.5+ from CDN or a folder like /vendor/angular-1.1.5/angular.js.